 The Nena Amundson Lifetime Wellness Program is a collaboration of services and departments on campus.
 It provides education, motivation, and guidance to maintain a healthy living environment.

-Wellness is accessible to all, and the Wellness Program strives to lower the barrier to wellness and well-being.
+Wellness is accessible to all.
+The Wellness Program strives to lower the barrier to wellness and well-being.
 We do so by offering ongoing and seasonal programs ranging from cooking classes to fitness challenges to Stress Bingo.

-The Recreational Services Program provides a variety of structured and non-structured programs to enhance the educational mission of the college by encouraging the development of active, healthy lifestyles within a wellness model.
+The Recreational Services Program provides a variety of structured and non-structured programs.
+This is to enhance the educational mission of the college by encouraging the development of active, healthy lifestyles within a wellness model.

-Multiple departments, including the Wellness Program and Dining Services, and Registered Dietitian Anne Blocker offer comprehensive nutrition services.
+Many departments, including the Wellness Program and Dining Services, offer comprehensive nutrition services.
+Registered Dietitian Anne Blocker also helps with nutrition services.

 Make a nutrition counseling appointment with Anne Blocker or browse the many resources available.